luizhpcamargo/Atraci-Angular/README.md

   ```
   npm install
   ```
-- when finished install node modules, on gulpfile.js, change PLATFORM const to the platform you are working on:
+- when finished installing node modules, on gulpfile.js, change PLATFORM const to the platform you are working on:
   ```
   const PLATFORM = "win64"; // all/osx32/osx64/win32/win64/linux32/linux64
   ```